 This article (hub in the local jargon) is aimed primarily at the newbie to Hubpages; it is intended to offer encouragement and perhaps some tips on how to make money online, using Hubpages as a "partner" in the effort.
 Making money online isn't easy, especially for the beginner to the whole concept, but my own experience is clear evidence that it is possible.

 Along the way I also want to offer some explanations to the newcomer to Hubpages that doesn't have any idea what Hubpages is all about, or any concept of how to make money online.
 On a side note to hubbers that already understand Hubpages, this hub is written with almost no SEO, very little in the way of keywords, and no real effort to make money from it even though it is still writing online, and still using Hubpages as a partner.
 It is more of a diary of my experience these past few months writing through Hubpages.
 You will find links to my other work scattered throughout the hub, but that is far as the money making end of it goes.
-All the links will open a new window - that way they can be checked out if desired and the window closed, returning the reader to this hub.

-Pertinent information about Wilderness
+Pertinent Information About Wilderness

 Although my profile page is, of course, open to all to peruse, a little more information about me and my history might be valuable to newcomers.